 President and Director

 Dr. Goel is a former World Bank official and global expert on innovation and competitiveness who brings 35+ years of international experience in R&D, technology commercialization, and private sector development.
 He is one of the pioneers of Inclusive Innovation, a concept gaining currency as a means of expanding the benefits of technology to a wider global audience.
 He has led the design and implementation of numerous complex development projects with budgets of up to $500 million.
-Dr. Goel is also a senior consultant at World Bank (previously Chief of Financial Management), Advisor to Innoneo Health Technologies, and founder of Lagom Group, an international advisory firm.
+Dr. Goel is also a senior consultant at World Bank (previously Chief of Financial Management), and founder of Lagom Group, an international advisory firm.
 He holds MBA with distinction and Ph.D. from Cornell University, and a Masters from NDRI, India.

 Matthew Eagleton, MD